 7Whoever has ears, let them hear what the Spirit says to the churches.
 To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.
 (Rev. 2:1-7 NIV)

 Reflecting and Thinking

-In Chapters 2-3, Christ is walking among and present with the persecuted churches, sending similar messages to each through the designated messengers.
+What we know thus far: in Chapters 2-3, Christ is walking among and present with the persecuted churches, sending similar messages to each through the designated messengers.